appsmithorg/appsmith/contributions/docs/CONTRIBUTING.md

 1. Fork the [appsmith-docs](https://github.com/appsmithorg/appsmith-docs) repo and branch out from the default branch.
 2. If a new release is being created, contact a maintainer to update the default branch to mirror the new release version.
-3. Read our [guidelines](#guidelines) for the section you wish to update
+3. Read our [guidelines](#guidelines) for the section you wish to update.
-4. Add / Update the relevant files and commit them with a clear commit message
+4. Add/Update the relevant files and commit them with a clear commit message.
-5. If you are creating a new page, don't forget to add an entry in the SUMMARY.md file of the main repo
+5. If you are creating a new page, don't forget to add an entry in the SUMMARY.md file of the main repository.
-6. Create a pull request in your fork to the default branch in the appsmithorg/appsmith-docs base repository
+6. Create a pull request in your fork to the default branch in the appsmithorg/appsmith-docs base repository.
 7. Link the issue of the base repository in your Pull request description.
-[Guide](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)
+[Guide](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).

 ## Guidelines